jessevdp/magister-tools/README.md

 # Documentation
 <a name="magisterLogin
-This function logs into magister using magisterJS."></a>
+This function logs into magister using MagisterJS."></a>

 ## magisterLogin
-This function logs into magister using magisterJS.
+This function logs into magister using MagisterJS.

 | Param | Type | Description |
 | --- | --- | --- |